Trusted WordPress tutorials, when you need them most.

 A good backup plugin can do all the hard work for you, including performing automated backups.
 This leaves you more time to concentrate on running your site.

 We recommend using Duplicator as it’s the best WordPress backup plugin.
-It is beginner friendly and allows you to quickly setup automatic backups and store them on remote locations including Google Drive, Amazon S3, and Dropbox.
+It is beginner-friendly and allows you to quickly set up automatic backups and store them in remote locations including Google Drive, Amazon S3, and Dropbox.

 We hope this article helped you learn how to add or remove capabilities to user roles in WordPress.
-You may also want to see our guide on how to install Google Analytics in WordPress, or our comparison of the best business phone services for small business.
+You may also want to see our guide on how to protect content in WordPress and our expert picks of the best WordPress paywall plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.